A method of scoring options or solutions against a prioritize requirements list to determine which option best fits the selection criteria.

 After trips to the various dealers, you tally up the list of matches and buy the one which meets the list the best.
 While you might not be this formal, you do it mentally.
 You are simply weighting some features and functions of the car of higher importance than others and if a car does not meet one of those important criteria, it is thrown out of the running.

-When selecting technology for your organization, you probably have a lot more money and impacts on the business involved.
+When selecting technology for your organization or projects in your portfolio, you probably have a lot more money and impacts on the business involved.
 A wrong decision can have dire consequences.

 Here’s an example which describes how powerful this approach is.